na-na-hi/renget/archive/oebpx.md

 As the night wore on, I felt myself growing more and more relaxed in Rayla's company.
 She was tough and strong, but also kind and gentle.
 And as we said goodnight, I realized that I was beginning to fall for her.

 But for now, I was content to heal and rest, grateful for the experience of playing Zaoula and the unexpected friendship that had come with it.

+>012:Rayla's hobby

+I spent the next few days in Rayla's house, recovering from my injuries and learning more about her way of life.
+As I sat in her living room, watching her expertly carve intricate designs into a piece of wood, I couldn't help but admire her skill.

+"What are you making?"
+I asked, fascinated by the way she worked.

+"A new set of chairs for my dining room," Rayla replied, not looking up from her work.
+"I like to make things with my hands.
+It helps me clear my mind and focus."

+I nodded, impressed by her dedication to her craft.
+I had never been much of a handyman myself, but watching Rayla work made me want to try.

+"Do you think you could teach me?"
+I asked, half-jokingly.

+Rayla grinned.
+"Of course.
+I'd be happy to show you."

+Over the next few days, Rayla patiently taught me the basics of woodworking.
+She showed me how to measure and cut wood, how to sand and polish it, and how to carve intricate designs.

+I struggled at first, but Rayla was a patient and encouraging teacher.
+With her help, I soon began to get the hang of it.
+I found that I enjoyed the process of creating something with my hands, and the sense of satisfaction that came from seeing a project through to completion.

+As we worked, we talked about our lives and our dreams.
+Rayla told me about her plans to open a woodworking shop one day, and I shared my own aspirations to travel and explore new places.

+Despite our different backgrounds and experiences, we found common ground in our love for creating and learning.
+And as we worked together in her workshop, I felt a sense of peace and contentment that I had never experienced before.

+>013: the Day of Passion

+I followed Axilion through the throngs of Kash'gon people, both mainlanders and mountain folk, all converging on the great white falls.
+I could hear the distant sound of singing and laughter growing louder as we got closer.

+"This is the Day of Passion," Axilion explained to me.
+"It's a religious holiday for our people, a time for us to come together and celebrate our deities."

+I was struck by the sense of community and unity among the Kash'gon.
+People of all ages and backgrounds were gathered together, smiling and laughing as they shared food and stories.

+As we approached the falls, I saw Rayla among the crowd.
+She was wearing a brightly colored fur dress and had a smile on her face as she chatted with some of the mountain people.

+"Hey, John!" she called out, waving to me.
+"Come join us!"

+I followed Axilion over to where Rayla was standing, and we were soon joined by others, both mainlanders and mountain folk alike.
+We feasted on wild ox liver and smoked salmon, and I was struck by how delicious it all tasted.

+After the meal, Axilion stood up and began to sing a poem in their old native tongue.
+I couldn't understand the words, but the passion and emotion in his voice was clear.
+The others gathered around him, joining in the singing and swaying to the rhythm.

+As the ceremony continued, I saw a large lynx-man from the mountain people step forward and begin to throat sing, his voice rich and haunting.
+I was captivated by the sound, and found myself swaying along to the rhythm.

+As the night wore on, I was struck by the warmth and hospitality of the Kash'gon people.
+They welcomed me with open arms and made me feel like I was a part of their community.
+And as I sat around the fire with Rayla and Axilion, listening to the old songs and stories, I felt a sense of belonging that I had never felt before.